DexterInd/Raspbian_For_Robots/upd_script/wifi/readme.md

 All software here is released under the [GNU GL3 license.](http://www.gnu.org/licenses/gpl-3.0.txt)

     Originally written by John Cole and Karan Nayan for Dexter Industries.
-This software updates your Raspberry Pi Operating System to work with Dexter Industries Hardware
+This software updates your Raspberry Pi Operating System to work with Dexter Industries Hardware.

     Copyright (C) <2015>  Dexter Industries